apache/incubator-kie-tools/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist**

 - [ ] Add or Modify a unit test for your change
-- [ ] Have you verified tha tall the tests are passing?
+- [ ] Have you verified that tall the tests are passing?